criticalinsight/trade_guys/_posts/2018-11-07-crash-course-trade-policy-with-the-trade-guys.md

 excerpt: |-
   Are you new to international trade, or looking for a refresher course on American trade policy?

-  CSIS Executive Education is pleased to offer _Crash Course,_ a one-day seminar on the fundamentals of U.S. international trade policy and politics.
+  CSIS Executive Education is pleased to offer "Crash Course"_,_ a one-day seminar on the fundamentals of U.S. international trade policy and politics.
 notes: ''
 authors: []
 image: "/uploads/trade-course.jpg"